 The ability to project our military power and surge forces globally are vital to the United States’ status as a superpower and the credibility of our overall national security strategy.
 Amid endemic budget cuts, in September 2014 Secretary of Defense Chuck Hagel unveiled a “Third Offset” strategy to “[maintain] our ability to project power globally, to deter potential adversaries and reassure allies and friends despite the emergence of A2/AD threats.”These A2/AD threats impede our ability to project power, thus presenting a significant vulnerability.

 Recently, China has emerged as an assertive regional power in the Asia-Pacific with forceful A2/AD capabilities, using advanced ballistic and cruise missiles in conjunction with air and maritime defense systems to deter U.S. military operations in the region.
 China’s A2/AD is concentrated around Taiwan and the South China Sea, putting U.S. military forces—such as a Carrier Strike Group—and installations in the region within range of precision-guided cruise and ballistic missiles.
 This regional A2/AD threat also severely mitigates the ability of U.S. forces to conduct operations in the Asia-Pacific.
 For anti-access, China relies on advanced land-attack ballistic and cruise missiles to threaten U.S. military facilities on the islands of Okinawa and Guam.
 Also employed are anti-ship cruise and ballistic missile variants, which, using advanced re-entry vehicle technology, have the capability to strike with precision and bypass most sea-based missile defense platforms.
-With ranges up to 170 km, China’s anti-ship cruise missiles are fielded by warships, submarines, and aircraft that patrol the waters along the country’s coastline.
-China’s land-attack cruise missiles are air- and ground-launched, with ground-launched variants having a range exceeding 1,500 km.
+China’s anti-ship cruise missiles are fielded by warships, submarines, and aircraft that patrol the waters along the country’s coastline.
+The air-launched YJ-100 is China’s longest range ASCM with a range between 650 and 800 km.
+Other advanced anti-ship cruise missiles in the Chinese arsenal are the Yj-12 and YJ-18 supersonic missiles, with ranges close to 500 km.
+China’s land-attack cruise missiles are air- and ground-launched, with ground-launched variants having a range exceeding 1,500 km. [ii]

 Currently, the United States has 17 Aegis BMD-capable vessels—equipped with SM-3 interceptors—deployed in the Pacific for defense against ballistic missiles.
 Cruise missile defense for U.S. maritime forces is provided by Aegis vessels equipped with SM-2, SM-6, and ESSM interceptors.
 While effective for layered missile defense, these sea-based platforms are not designed or equipped to defeat large missile salvos.
 Consequently, China could oversaturate these missile defense systems with relative ease by attacking with large numbers of anti-ship ballistic and cruise missiles.
 To counter missile salvos, new technology is being researched and tested.
 Particularly promising options are directed energy systems, electromagnetic railguns, electronic countermeasures, and cost-effective kinetic interceptors.